 Sports and activity plays a crucial role in developing healthy, strong young adults.
 As we know though, kids will be kids, and the dangers of physical activity come thick and fast to growing young bodies.
 Your child may start a new sport in the new school year - be prepared and help to prevent life's little accidents!

 From 6 months of age, your child will begin to get their baby teeth (or milk teeth).
-Whilst all of these teeth will be replaced by the permanent set, broken or lost baby teeth can have an impact on a growing child’s mouth.
+While all of these teeth will be replaced by the permanent set, broken or lost baby teeth can have an impact on a growing child’s mouth.

 By age 5-6 kids will start to see their permanent adult teeth erupting in the mouth.
 As they are often larger than other teeth they are susceptible to bumps and knocks that can crack or dislodge them often resigning a child to a lifelong period of dental maintenance.